 Let us centre on romance and eroticism.
-(You'll notice I don't talk about lust.
-Lust is our relationship to the erotic.)
 In the happiest of intimate sexual relationships, these two factors play their role of expressing this intimacy and deepening it and often they produce a child.
 Running at a deeper layer is love.
 When love is confused with sex or romance, then the relationship runs into trouble for neither can bring deep satisfaction.
 Remember that love in this sense is not an emotion, but an attitude: two people have made an act of will to share their lives.